sandialabs/faodel/examples/README.md

 Examples Philosophy
 -------------------
-We assume that most developers just want to start using the FAODEL libraries without having to dig into the guts of the source code or its (admittedly) complex build system.
+We assume that most developers just want to start using the Faodel libraries without having to dig into the guts of the source code or its (admittedly) complex build system.
 Thus, our philosophy for providing examples is that they should be stand-alone code that's outside of the core build system, that users can pick up and use as templates for their own projects.
 The overall build process for users is to:

-- Download the FAODEL source code
+- Download the Faodel source code
 - Build and install the libraries
 - Build the examples, using the Faodel installation